 The first Ark House apartment, located near Baylor Hospital, was rented and furnished by members of the Ark Sunday School Class.
 The need for such housing was great and the apartment was always in demand.
 In response to the need, additional apartments were rented and furnished.

 The class supported the project for several years but with the addition of more apartments the project grew beyond the class’s ability to manage.
-A Board of Directors was formally appointed and Ark House eventually became an independent 501(c)(3) nonprofit organization.
+A Board of Directors was appointed to Oversee Ark House operations.
+In 1998, the Ark House Foundation (AHF) was incorporated as an independent 501(c)(3) nonprofit organization to provide funding to Ark House.
+In 2002, the IRS provided final approval of the AHF.

-By 1995 seven apartments were available and by the year 2000 Ark House had grown to 14 apartments.
-Currently Ark House has 21 fully furnished apartments.
+By 1995 seven apartments were available and by the year 2010 Ark House had grown to 21 apartments.
+Ark House currently provides 16 fully furnished apartments based on current demand.

-The Board continues to function as the administrative body of Ark House and is composed of a diverse group of volunteers, several of whom have no affiliation with First United Methodist Church of Richardson.
+The Board continues to function as the administrative body of Ark House.
+The all volunteer Board is composed predominately by members of First United Methodist Church of Richardson.

 Ark House has always been, and continues to be, run entirely by dedicated volunteers who oversee every aspect of our organization from administrative duties to maintaining the apartments and their furnishings to coordinating with social workers.

-Ark House is an independent , non-profit organization that receives no government funding and is not directly affiliated with any religious institution.
-We rely upon public support through our network of generous individual donors and corporate sponsors.
+The Ark House relies on the financial support of the Ark House Foundation (AHF), an independent , non-profit organization.
+The AHF receives no government funding and is not directly affiliated with any religious institution.
+The Ark House Foundation relies upon public support through a network of generous individual donors and corporate sponsors.

 Our Board of Directors

-Our 27 member Board of Directors assumes an active role in the daily operations of Ark House and several have been with the organization since its inception in 1985.
+The Board of Directors assumes an active role in the daily operations of Ark House and several have been with the organization since its inception in 1985.
+Most board members are First United Methodist Church of Richardson members.
 Ask any board member and they will tell you that their commitment stems from understanding the positive impact that Ark House has on patients facing life threatening medical issues.

 P.O.
 Box 833656